myckhel/use-redux-states/README.md

 [![NPM](https://img.shields.io/npm/v/use-redux-states.svg)](https://www.npmjs.com/package/use-redux-states) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com) ![test workflow](https://github.com/myckhel/use-redux-states/actions/workflows/eslint.yml/badge.svg)

 ## Overview

-`use-redux-states`
-allows you to create runtime redux states for your components without explicitly creating actions and reducers.
-It was also designed to solve react's unnecessary re-render issue by using `useMemoSelector` api.
+`use-redux-states` provides a convenient solution for creating runtime Redux states in your components without the need for explicit action and reducer definitions.
+Additionally, it addresses React's unnecessary re-rendering issue through its `useMemoSelector` API.

-It returns object which includes a setState function that uses same concept as react's class component `setState` function which accepts `callback(previous_state)` or new state value.
+This package returns an object that includes a `setState` function, mirroring the functionality of React's class component `setState` method.
+This function accepts either a callback function with the previous state as an argument, or a new state value directly.

 ### Benefits
 Simplification of Redux: The package seems to aim at simplifying the usage of Redux in React applications by providing custom hooks.
 This can be beneficial for developers who find Redux boilerplate cumbersome or complex.